cgtf/draft-crypto-assets-security-considerations/draft-vcgtf-crypto-assets-security-considerations.md

 ## A basic model of online system of a crypto assets exchange and its functional components

-Followings are the basic model of a crypt currency exchange that this document deals with.
+Followings are the basic model of a crypto assets exchange that this document deals with.

 ## The flow leading to the sending of the transaction